Can you believe it, yet another post on Asymetric Keys?

 The scenery

-You start the lecture, with good old Alice and Bob.
+You start the lecture, with good old Alice and Bob, examples from the primordial soup of lectures.
 Stop!
-You are explaining the concept wrongly.
+You are misdescribing the concept.

-There is no (in the present universe), situation where there are only two actors doing it.
-You are assuming a lot of things are self-explanatory or “natural”, but your engineering audience does definitely not.
-You need to be extremely precise before explanations start.
-A highly educated audience will simply stop you and the whole session might be lost.
+There is no (in the present universe), situation where only two actors are doing it.
+You are assuming a lot of things are self-explanatory or “natural”, but your engineering audience is definitely not taking anything as “self-explanatory”.
+You need to be extremely precise before explanations start, to an audience of engineers.
+A highly educated audience will stop you and the whole session might be lost.
 Because you have not prepared well enough.

-However weird or funny or strange or whatever it seems to you stop and think about what was not explicitly explained and “simply” say:
+However weird or funny or strange or whatever this seems to you, stop and think about what was not explicitly explained and “simply” say instead:

 Bob and Alice are happily communicating as if there is no body else in the entire universe but the two of them

-Suddenly everybody in the audience can (and want to) identify with Alice or Bob.
+Suddenly everybody in the engineering audience can (and wants to) identify with Alice or Bob.
 Happily chatting away, exchanging completely unencrypted emails (for example).
 Just like all of us or all of them do, all day every day.

 The scenario

+It is simple.
 The story has to be plausible.
 For example.
-What was before that?
-Here is a scenario I useth.
+What was before that, in that universe?
+Here is a scenario I developeth and useth.

 • Both Alice and Bob liveth in their houses, with post boxes in front of their houses.
-The House address is public and known.
+And every house address is public and known.
 This same goes for the post box.

-• All that information is a public key.
+• And all that information is a single public key.

-• Both Alice and Bob have little keys to their respective post boxes.
+• Next.
+Both Alice and Bob have little keys (hanging around their little necks ) to their respective post boxes.
 Those keys we call private keys.

-• Communication analogy is a paper post.
+• Communication protocol analogy is a paper post.
 Letters.

-• Alice sends a message (letter) to Bob by using his public key (the address of Bob’s house with a mailbox in front of it)
+• Alice sends a message (letter) to Bob by using his public key (as explained above that is the address of Bob’s house with a mailbox in front of it)

-• The next day (or 1..N days) Bob walks to his postbox and opens it with his private key.
+• The next day (or after 1..N days … sigh) Bob walks to his postbox and opens it with his private key.
 Bob finds and reads Alice’s letter.

-• The post office system is not 100% completely safe, secure, and unpenetrable, the third rogue actor aka the Bandit, can read Alices’ letter to Bob in many ways before they arrive at Bob’s letterbox.
+• The post office protocol is not 100% completely safe, secure, and unpenetrable, the third rogue actor aka the Bandit, can read Alices’ letter to Bob in many ingenious ways before they arrive at Bob’s letterbox.

 The safe Emailing

-Now we need to map what we need to learn onto the scenario and scene we set up.
+Now we need to map what we need to learn onto the next scenario and scene we shall set up.
 Alice and Bob now both have laptops and email accounts.
-They are far away from each other and use laptops and email software to communicate.
-And importantly we will not tell the story where Alice and Bob are exchanging messages safely from the start.
-There is no need for that.
+They are far away from each other and they use laptops and email software to communicate.
+And importantly we will not complicate the story where we might assume Alice and Bob exchange messages safely from the start.
+There is no need for both using the solution for safe communication.
 We can start with only Bob receiving safe messages.
+So.
 Not Alice and Bob, just Bob.
+Get it?

 • Using some mumbo-jumbo software (called RSA something) Bob has created two very long very funny-looking strings made of funny chars

-• He was told (by RSA) which one is his public key and which one is his private key.
+• He was told (by RSA software) which one is his public key and which one is his private key.

-• Bob made sure he will save and keep safe indefinitely these two strings in some file on his laptop
+• Then Bob made sure he would save and keep safe indefinitely these two strings in some file on his laptop

 • not losing the info which is public and which is private

-• The public key is not-a-secret and he sends it to Alice in an open clear text email
+• Bob is told, the public key is not a secret and he sends it to Alice in an open clear text email

-• keep in mind the story of letters and letterboxes and what was named “keys”, above
+• keep in mind the story of letters and letterboxes and what was named “keys”, on the top above

-• Now Alice is equipped by Bob to send him encrypted emails that Bob will be able to unlock with his private key and read
+• Now Alice is told she is equipped by Bob to send him encrypted emails that Bob will be able to unlock with his private key and read

 • How?